 What’s really in her favour is the business mindset she’s bringing to her project.
 She already has some marketing skills, and she’s open to any criticism or advice that’s going to help her sell great books.

-For the first title, she might need to start with some substantive editing – after all, she’s still a beginner at this new venture, and she knows she’ll improve with a little help and as she gains experience.
+For the first title, she might need to start with some structural editing – after all, she’s still a beginner at this new venture, and she knows she’ll improve with a little help and as she gains experience.
 She knows she needs to really hook her readers in the first book, and keep them coming back to later titles in the series, and for that she needs an engaging story, some tight plotting and some rounded characters with whom her readers want to spend time.

 I offer a mini substantive edit for £150.
 Here, we work on the issues raised by the first 10,000 words, which will help the writer get the hang of how to make improvements to the big-picture issues.

-Once she’s done the re-writes that follow a substantive edit, she may well want a line edit of the whole book as well.
+Once she’s done the re-writes that follow a structural edit, she may well want a line edit of the whole book as well.
 This will make the first book as great an introduction to her series as it can possibly be.